|

 perception.
 On goals and beliefs.

-- The Human Being: On relationships, respect, trust
+- Human Beings: On relationships, respect, trust and

 self-perception.
 Rules for portraits.